matrix-construct/construct/include/ircd/m/README.md

 ```

-Some of these events are `state` events and some are ephemeral.
-These will be
+Some of these events are state events and some are ephemeral (these will be
-detailed later.
+detailed later).
 All `m.room.*` namespaced events govern the functionality of the
 room.
-Rooms may contain events of any type, but we don't invent new `m.room.*`
+Rooms may contain events of any `type`, but we don't invent new `m.room.*`
 type events ourselves.
 This project tends to create events in the namespace
 `ircd.*` These events should not alter the room's functionality for a client
 with knowledge of only the published `m.room.*` events wouldn't understand.